Financial Technology (FinTech) MScStudy level: Postgraduate

 Business Analytics and Python Programming - 15 credits

 In this module, you will aim to learn hands-on with today's most compelling, leading-edge computing technologies applied to data science and business analytic platforms.
 You will have the opportunity to learn programming skills using Python.

 Risk and RegTech - 15 credits

 This module provides an extensive and critical understanding of current issues and concerns regarding regulation and ethics in the financial services industry.

 Research Methods for Finance and Accounting - 15 credits

-Prepares postgraduate students for success in their final-term internship report/dissertation and in future finance, accounting and business-related research projects.
+This module aims to prepare you for success in your final-term internship2 report/dissertation and in future finance, accounting and business-related research projects.

 Artificial Intelligence in Finance - 15 credits

-Introduces you to Artificial Intelligence (AI), including Machine Learning (ML) technology and its potential applications in banking and finance with the use of Python.
+This module introduces you to Artificial Intelligence (AI), including Machine Learning (ML) technology, blockchain and big data, and its potential applications in banking and finance with the use of Python.